21 January 2023

 The First Evolution

 The Universe as we see it today was very different in the past.
-Evolution is a gradual change over time, and the Universe has evolved.
+Evolution is a gradual change over time, and the Universe has been evolving.
 It is still changing now.

 Compare this image of colliding galaxies (the Stephan Quintet as recently observed by the JWST) in a nearby region of the Universe:

-The Universe, when it was 380 thousand years old, was much smoother or more homogeneous: we see temperature relative differences of about a part in a hundred million.
+When the Universe was 380 thousand years old, it was much smoother or more homogeneous: we see relative temperature differences of about one part in a hundred million.
 Then, gravitation and the electromagnetic force have shaped the world into galaxies, stars, and so on.
-Even before that first photo of the infant Universe, the simple atomic elements (hydrogen, helium, and lithium) were formed by the strong and weak forces in the first minutes.
-But no carbon at all.
+Even before this first photo of the infant Universe, the simple atomic elements (hydrogen, helium, and lithium) were formed in the first minutes, by the strong and weak forces.
+But no carbon was created at all.

-New elements have since been synthetized in stars and at the end of their lives.
-These elements were then dispersed in galaxies.
-This is the chemical evolution.
+Since then, new elements have been synthesised in stars, including carbon, and at the end of their lives.
+These elements were then distributed throughout the galaxies.
+This is chemical evolution.

-The fate of the Universe is clear: it will go into dilution, with neighbouring regions getting further and further apart, stars dying.
-Small pockets of the Universe will continue their "life" – a permanent fight against entropy.
+The fate of the Universe is clear: it will go into dilution, with neighbouring regions moving further and further apart, and stars dying.
+Small pockets of the Universe will continue their "life" - a constant struggle against entropy.